TanStack/router/docs/framework/react/start/api-routes.md

 - `routes/api.users.ts`.
 - `routes/api.users.index.ts`.

-❗ One more thing, API routes do not have the concept of pathless/layout routes or parallel routes.
+❗ One more thing, API Routes do not have the concept of pathless/layout routes or parallel routes.
 So, a file named:

 - `routes/api/_layout/users.ts` would resolve to `/api/_layout/users` and **NOT** `/api/users`.

 ## Directories vs File-names

 In the examples above, you may have noticed that the file naming conventions are flexible and allow you to mix and match directories and file names.
-This is intentional and allows you to organize your API routes in a way that makes sense for your application.
+This is intentional and allows you to organize your API Routes in a way that makes sense for your application.

-So you can choose to organize your API routes in a flat structure 🫓:
+So you can choose to organize your API Routes in a flat structure 🫓:

 ```plaintext
 routes/